Mountain Bike Rides

 Cross Redwood road and you’ll be back on the dirt.
 Hook a right turn on MacDonald trail, and begin climbing back up to Skyline Boulevard in Oakland.
 It’s about a mile and a half of climbing until you reach a T intersection.
 Going left takes you to Parkridge Drive, a neighborhood street that you can follow out to Skyline.
 Going right takes you down the rest of MacDonald trail, which eventually spits you out on Redwood Road after a steep descent.

 If you go left, you can follow Parkridge straight out to Skyline.
 Hook a right onto the trail that appears in the median of Skyline Boulevard - it’s an awesome piece of singletrack that connects all the way back to the corner of Skyline and Redwood Road, right past Skyline High School.
 From there, you can take Redwood down the hill until it becomes 35th Avenue, and follow that back to Alameda via the Fruitvale or High Street bridges.

 This ride, from Castro Valley BART to the corner of Redwood and Skyline, is 12 miles and 1,830 feet of climbing.
 Not bad!
 You can easily connect the end of this ride to Joaquin Miller or Redwood if you’re looking for more mileage.

 A Little Further Away

-Here’s our top 6 non-East Bay mountain bike destinations (Links from the great site, Bay Area Mountain bike rides):
+Here are our top six non-East Bay mountain bike destinations (links from the great site, Bay Area Mountain bike rides):